Zeptran/Voron_24_config/README.md

 sudo service klipper start
 ```

-All other Boards with the auto MCU Update through Mainsail
+All other boards with the auto MCU update through mainsail

 # Changes
 - 13.01.2023
-  - Switch from Stock ERCF Software to ERCF-Software-V3 "Happy Hare"  [https://github.com/moggieuk/ERCF-Software-V3](https://github.com/moggieuk/ERCF-Software-V3)
+  - Switch from stock ERCF software to ERCF-Software-V3 "Happy Hare"  [https://github.com/moggieuk/ERCF-Software-V3](https://github.com/moggieuk/ERCF-Software-V3)
-  - Creation of Config Backup Macro
+  - Creation of config backup macro
-  - Setup and Calibration of "Happy Hare"
+  - Setup and calibration of "Happy Hare"
-  - Integration of Automatic Input Shaper Pictures to Github
+  - Integration of automatic input shaper pictures to Github